Governance and policies

 - The quality of teaching

 - The Principal of the Academy (ex-officio)

 - Industry partners

 - Two elected parent members One elected staff member

-The role of those serving on the Local Governing Body is an important one, fulfilling the Trust’s mission and providing feedback to the Trustees of the Trust.
-Those serving on the Local Governing Body must act independently and in the best interest of the Academies and the Trust, whilst recognising that the Academy is part of a family of schools run by the Trust each with collective responsibility.
+The role of those serving on the Local Governing Committee is an important one, fulfilling the Trust’s mission and providing feedback to the Trustees of the Trust.
+Those serving on the Local Governing Committee must act independently and in the best interest of the Academies and the Trust, whilst recognising that the Academy is part of a family of schools run by the Trust each with collective responsibility.
 They will act as ambassadors of the Academies and the Trust and must be able to demonstrate an understanding of the ethos and values of the Trust and a commitment to fulfilling the Trust’s mission and objectives for the Academies, using their skills and experience and drawing on specialist skills where required.